 Access to lifesaving stroke care is important wherever you live.
 So we’ve worked hard to ensure that OhioHealth Grant Medical Center, OhioHealth Doctors Hospital, OhioHealth Marion General Hospital and OhioHealth Mansfield Hospital are certified as Primary Stroke Centers by The Joint Commission for best practices in stroke care.

 OhioHealth partnered with central Ohio health systems to create a Mobile Stroke Treatment Unit (MSTU), a specialized vehicle designed specifically to treat stroke patients.
 The mobile unit is staffed by advanced practice providers, CT techs and paramedics specially trained in stroke care, and connects virtually with OhioHealth stroke neurologists during the drive to the hospital.
 It also has an onboard CT scanner and point-of-care laboratory testing equipment, ensuring that strokes are diagnosed and treated as soon as possible.

-When it comes to treating stroke, every minute counts.
-At OhioHealth, we created a Stroke Alert System that enables us to rapidly and expertly evaluate, diagnose and treat stroke patients.
-This starts before a patient arrives at one of our hospitals.
+Every minute counts when it comes to treating stroke.
+At OhioHealth, we created a Stroke Alert System that enables us to rapidly and expertly evaluate, diagnose and treat stroke patients, before the patient even gets to the hospital.

-The Stroke Prevention Clinic takes place in the OhioHealth Neuroscience Center where these patients have access to a team comprised of vascular neurologists and advanced practice nurses, as well as physical, speech and occupational therapists, a registered dietitian and a social worker.
+The clinic’s home is the OhioHealth Neuroscience Center, where patients have access to a team of vascular neurologists and advanced practice nurses, physical, speech and occupational therapists, a registered dietitian, and a social worker.